riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 # Consultants

+For consultants, the exact payment amount is not public.
+Using public information, I cannot rule out a situation where some consultants are not paid.

 Carl Shulman has stated that he does ["significant consulting for Open Phil"](http://effective-altruism.com/ea/15g/small_donors_can_plan_to_make_better_bets_than/).
 Carl seems good about disclosing this information when he weighs in on Open